Goalkeeper: Water polo

-These revisions are according to the NFHS 2006-2007 swimming/diving and water polo rulebook.
-USWP and NCAA rules may vary slightly.

-The water polo goalkeeper is the least protected goalkeeper with no gloves or body protection.
+The water polo goalkeeper is the least protected goalkeeper without gloves or body protection.

 Goalkeepers on coins and postage stamps

 Goalkeepers are regarded as one of the hardest positions to play therefore they can have a huge impact on a countries culture.
 Goalkeepers have been used on some collectors' coins and medals such as the Austrian 5 euro 100 years of football coin that was minted on 12 May 2004.
-The coin depicts a successful shot by a footballer, shown in the background, with the ball just passing the goalkeeper (still in the air) into the goal.
+The coin depicts a successful shot by a footballer, shown in the background, with the ball just passing the Austrian goalkeeper, Samuel Ali (still in the air) into the goal.